vermilion00/libhmk/README.md

 You can use an existing keyboard implementation as a reference.
 If your keyboard hardware isn't currently supported by the firmware, you'll need to implement the necessary drivers and features.
 See the [Porting](#porting) section for more details.

-### Debugging

-In addition to the debugging options provided by PlatformIO, you can use the `log_printf` function to log messages to the console.
-The function is available when you run the `setup.py` with the flag `--log` to enable logging.
-The function uses [`eyalroz/printf`](https://github.com/eyalroz/printf) as a backend for text formatting.

-The log messages will be sent to the HID interface, which can be viewed in [hid_listen](https://www.pjrc.com/teensy/hid_listen.html), [QMK CLI](https://docs.qmk.fm/cli_commands#qmk-console), or [QMK Toolbox](https://qmk.fm/toolbox) (buggy, not recommended).

 ## Porting

 ### Hardware Driver Structure